 2014 Income Varies by Farm Typology

-In contrast to residence and intermediate farms, households associated with commercial farms derive the majority of their income from farming activities (see table on principal farm operator household finances, by ERS farm typology, 2013 ).
-In 2013, the median income from farming was $174,185 for households operating commercial farms, and their median total household income was $231,420.
-Households associated with intermediate farms reported $1,082 in median farm income (out of $64,559 in median total household income) and residence farms both reported negative median incomes from farming.
-However, the substantial off-farm income of residence farms provided them with higher total incomes ($82,800) than intermediate farms ($55,138) in 2013.
+In contrast to residence and intermediate farms, households associated with commercial farms derive the majority of their income from farming activities (see table on principal farm operator household finances, by ERS farm typology, 2014 ).
+In 2014, the median income from farming was $164,083 for households operating commercial farms, and their median total household income was $225,463.
+Households associated with intermediate farms reported $1,082 in median farm income (out of $64,559 in median total household income) and residence farms reported negative median incomes from farming.
+However, the substantial off-farm income of residence farm households provided them with higher total incomes ($85,422) than intermediate farm households in 2014.

 Details on farm operator household incomes are grouped by:

 Type of Farm Determines Primary Source of Household Income

-While the number of U.S. family farms has been relatively stable for the past decade (see table on all farms and family farms, by farm size class (gross sales), 1996-2013 ), the roughly 2.1 million family farms vary significantly in size and by the share of principal operator household income coming from farming.
+While the number of U.S. family farms has been relatively stable for the past decade (see table on all farms and family farms, by farm size class (gross sales), 1996-2014 ), the roughly 2.05 million family farms vary significantly in size and by the share of household income from farming.